yoo00130/depression-detection-blog-nlp-csci-4541/README.md

 For this project, the dataset is adapted to the binary classification setting described above, enabling direct evaluation of a model’s ability to distinguish depression-specific linguistic patterns from broader mental health discourse.

 **Source:**
+Due to dataset size constraints, processed train/dev/test splits are not included in the repository.
+All splits can be reproduced by running the provided preprocessing script on the Mental Health Blog dataset (Boinepelli et al., 2022).

 Boinepelli et al., *Leveraging Mental Health Forums for User-Level Depression Detection on Social Media*, LREC 2022.

 ---